likecoin/iscn-specs/README.md

 ## ISCN content registry

 A registry is a service provider for the ISCN registration, and a registry should provide service to register a digital content with metadata that follows the ISCN specification and to query.
-If any entities want to become a registry for ISCN, they should reserve a code for their registry in [here](https://github.com/likecoin/iscn-registry-index).
+A unique ISCN registry name should be used for each registry.
+If any entities want to become a registry for ISCN, they can check if their desired registry name is used or record a new name [here](https://github.com/likecoin/iscn-registry-index).

 ## ISCN Specification Guidelines